noodlapp/noodl-docs/docs/guides/cloud-data/creating-a-backend.md

 We will go through the following steps in this guide:

 - Creating a Cloud Services
 - Selecting a Cloud Services for you project
 - Inspect the **Cloud Services Database** using the **Dashboard**
 - Create and switch to a new **Cloud Service**

 ## What is a Cloud Service and when do you need it?

 A **Cloud Service** is a piece of software running in the cloud that helps serving your Noodl app with data and cloud functionality.
 The main reason for using a **Cloud Service** in your project is to use its **Database**.
 For example the nodes [Record](/nodes/data/cloud-data/record) and [Query Records](/nodes/data/cloud-data/query-records) can only be used if you have a **Cloud Service** active for you project.
 Also you need them for running [Cloud Functions](/docs/guides/cloud-logic/introduction).

 Each **Cloud Service** has a dedicated database which means you might want to have multiple **Cloud Services** available for your project, for example one for your test data and one for your production data.
-Only one **Cloud Service** can be active for your project at one time, but when you [Deploy](/docs/guides/deploy/deploying-an-app-on-sandbox) you can choose which service to use for the deploy.
+Only one **Cloud Service** can be active for your project at one time, but when you deploy your project you can choose which service to use for the deploy.

-Also note that **Cloud Services** are shared within a workspace, i.e. all projects in a workspace have access to the all **Cloud Services**.
+Also note that **Cloud Services** are accessible by all your Noodl projects.

-### Noold hosted vs Self Hosted Cloud Services

-In Noodl there are two types of **Cloud Services**, **Noodl Hosted (default)** and **Self Hosted**.
-The **Noodl Hosted** are easiest to use, since Noodl can create those for you in a few clicks. **Self Hosted Cloud Services** are services that you set up and host yourself, check out [this guide](/docs/guides/deploy/using-an-external-backend), In this guide we will focus on **Noodl Hosted Cloud Services**.
+### Creating a cloud service

 To add a new Cloud Service click the **Cloud Services** tab icon in the side bar.